IDEAS Academic Advisors

 • UM Institute for Data Science & Computing

-Christopher Mader will share his expertise on computational sciences, big data, data integration and software development.
+Christopher Mader shares his expertise on computational sciences, big data, data integration and software development.

 Deepthi Puram works with the IDEAS Consortium to link large, complex data sets.